Common eBay Seller Mistakes and How to Fix Them

 If the buyer agrees, you are out of the woods and you can ship another item using the eBay shipping label workflow.
 On the eBay side, it will look as if the transaction happened perfectly and there won't be any issues with defects.

 If the buyer wants a refund, process the refund through Paypal.
 You don't want to show a canceled transaction because you can't fulfill an order.
 Then, choose a little complimentary gift to send the buyer as an apology.
 Print the label through the eBay shipping workflow, so it will look like the original item was shipped.
 This way you don't have to cancel the transaction and the buyer gets a refund and a consolation prize.

 You Entered the Wrong Weight and Didn't Charge the Buyer Enough

 There really is no workaround for this except to suck it up and pay out of your pocket.
 It is unprofessional to message the buyer and ask for more money once the sale has been processed.
 Every seller has done this at least once.
-In my case, I sold a Jack LaLanne juicer and put 10 ounces instead of 10 pounds in for the weight.
-And, of course, it went clear across the country.
-Live and learn.

 The Bottom Line